artsandmetaphysics/goodlifeodyssey/notes/divine-comedy.md

 >   so from that broken stump issued together
 > both words and blood
 > ~ (XIII.40--44)

+Just before leaving the seventh circle, three famous Florentines come speak to Dante, all three of them orbiting him as they speak:

+>   As champions, naked, oiled, will always do,
+> each studying the grip that serves him best
+> before the blows and wounds begin to fall,
+>   while wheeling so, each one made sure his face
+> was turned to me, so that their necks opposed
+> their feet in one uninterrupted flow.
+> ~ (XVI.22--27)

+Not long after, Virgil summons the monster Geryon from the eighth circle of fraud to carry the down.
+Dante, amazed, compares the flight to a swimmer returning loosing an anchor:

+> ... through the dense and darkened air I saw
+> a figure swimming, rising up, enough
+> to bring amazement to the firmest heart,
+>   like one returning from the waves where he
+> went down to loose an anchor snagged upon
+> a reef or something else hid in the sea,
+>   who stretches upward and draws in his feet.
+> ~ (XVI.130--136)

+This simile makes me imagine that Geryon flies in the slow, pulsing motion of swimmer instead of the quick consistent motion of a bird.
+We find out in the next canto that the monster is a part human, part serpent, and part scorpion---it has no wings.
+Perhaps this mismatch between appearance and reality is another way it represents fraud.
+That said, later, Geryon's flight is compared to a falcon:

+>  Just as a falcon long upon the wing---
+> who, seeing neither lure nor bird, compels
+> the falconer to cry, "Ah me, you fall!"---
+>   descends, exhausted, in a hundred circles,
+> where he had once been swift, and sets himself,
+> embittered and enraged, far from his master;
+>   such, at the bottom of the jagged rock,
+> was Geryon, when he had set us down.
+> And once our weight was lifted form his back,
+>   he vanished like an arrow from a bow.
+> ~ (XVII.127--136)

+Earlier, while Virgil parleyed with the beast for passage, the pilgrim spoke with a few more sinners at the edge of the seventh circle.
+He likens their incessant attempts to relieve themselves from the fire by comparing them to a dog shushing away gnats; a hopeless unending task:

+>   Despondency was bursting from their eyes;
+> this side, then that, their hands kept fending off,
+> at times the flames, at times the burning soil:
+>   not otherwise do dogs in summer---now
+> with muzzle, now with paw---when they are bitten
+> by fleas or gnats or by the sharp gadfly.
+> ~ (XVII.46--51)

+In the first ditch of the eighth circle, there are two circles of sinners---the panders and seducers---walking counterclockwise past each other.
+Dante compares this to the faithful visiting Old St. Peter's Bassilica.
+It is evocoative to compare the crowded orderly shrine of Christianity with the crowded circle of hell:

+>   Along its bottom, naked sinners moved,
+> to our side of the middle, facing us;
+> beyond that, they moved with us, but more quickly---
+>   as, in the year of Jubilee, the Romans,
+> confronted by great crowds, contrived a plan
+> that let the people pass across the bridge,
+>   for to one side went all who had their eyes
+> upon the Castle, heading toward St. Peter's,
+> and to the other, those who faced the Mount.
+> ~ (XVII.25--33)

 ## The Pagan Gods